i2p/i2p.www/i2p2www/spec/tunnel-message.rst

   Tunnel ID :: `TunnelId`
          4 bytes
-         the ID of the next hop
+         the ID of the next hop, nonzero

   IV ::
          16 bytes